elementor/elementor-developers-docs/src/getting-started/index.md

 ## Addon files

-The add on will have several files.
+The addon will have several files.
 The main file `elementor-addon.php` will register the widgets.
 The `hello-world-widget-1.php` and `hello-world-widget-2.php` files which will have the widgets functionality.

 ### Main Addon File